 Ancient Maya: Produce a labelled diagram that shows the main features of terraced farming and explains why this type of farming prevents the rain eroding or washing away the soil.

-Please don’t forget about TT Rockstars – continual times tables practice is incredibly beneficial for your child.
-Also, Read Theory is also a fantastic resource to help your child develop their reading comprehension.
+We’re looking for the best TT Rockstar Superstar!
+We can already see some amazing progress in times tables knowledge from all the children who are using TT Rockstars to practice.
+Spelling Shed is a great resource for practicing spelling patterns and learning new words.
+Read Theory is also a fantastic resource to help your child develop their reading comprehension.
 Your child has been given a login for these – if there are any problems with them, please do not hesitate to let me know so I can sort this for them.
 Please see the links below to find the websites.

 Below are documents and links for your information.
 Please visit our curriculum area for more links to great History and Science websites.
 If you have an idea for our class page then let me know and don't forget to follow us on Twitter to see photos and updates about Eagles and Hawks class. @northfieldjun